Randy Tomlin

-Randy Leon Tomlin (born June 14, 1966) is a former left-handed starting pitcher for the Pittsburgh Pirates (1990-94).
+Randy Leon Tomlin (born June 14, 1966) is a former left-handed starting pitcher for the Pittsburgh Pirates (1990–94).
 He stands 5'11" and weighs 170 pounds.
 In five seasons, he had a 3.43 earned run average (ERA).

 Tomlin grew up around Lynchburg, Virginia, and attended Liberty University.
 Selected by the Pirates in the 18th round of the 1988 Major League Baseball (MLB) Draft, he reached the major leagues in 1990.
 In 1991, he finished eighth in the National League (NL) in ERA (2.98) and held the Atlanta Braves to two runs over six innings in Game 4 of the NL Championship Series, earning a no decision in a 3–2 victory.
 The next year, he was tied for the NL lead in wins through June 22 and finished the year with the 10th-best winning percentage in the NL.
 Injuries limited him to 18 starts in 1993, and he had elbow surgery after the season.
 He only appeared in 10 games for Pittsburgh in 1994 and did not pitch at all in 1995.
 After two seasons in minor/independent league baseball, he became the pitching coach for Liberty University.
 After serving in that capacity through 2006, he served as a minor league pitching coach for the Washington Nationals for a few seasons.

 Early life

-Though born in Bainbridge, Maryland, Tomlin lived there less than a year before moving to Virginia, first to Farmville, then to the Lynchburg area when he was four or five.
+Though born in Bainbridge, Maryland, Tomlin lived there less than a year before moving to Virginia, first to Farmville, then to the Lynchburg area when he was aged four or five.
 He attended Amherst County High School, where he played baseball and football.
 Tomlin hoped to attend James Madison University, but their scouts were not impressed with him.
 Liberty University offered him a full scholarship, so he chose to attend there instead.

 College career

 Tomlin had played as a pitcher and outfielder in high school, but he focused on pitching upon joining the Liberty Flames in 1986.
 During his time with the Flames, he threw 22 complete games and four shutouts, both records as of 2016.
-Three of those shutouts came in 1986, a year in which he also pitched all 11 innings of a 4–3 victory over Slippery Rock University.
+Three of those shutouts came in 1986, a year in which Tomlin also pitched all 11 innings of a 4–3 victory over Slippery Rock University.
 He pitched 273 innings for the Flames, striking out 211 hitters.
-After his junior year, he was drafted by the Pirates in the 18th round (460th overall) of the 1988 Major League Baseball (MLB) Draft.
+After Tomlin's junior year, he was drafted by the Pirates in the 18th round (460th overall) of the 1988 Major League Baseball (MLB) Draft.
 In 2016, he was inducted into the Liberty Sports Hall of Fame.